argus-authz/load-testsuite/README.md

 ```

 ## Run with Docker
 This testsuite provides a Docker image for run the load tests.
-All the needed files are located in _docker-scripts_ folder.
+All the needed files are located in _docker_ folder.
 First, build the new image:
 ```bash
 $ ./build-image.sh